 Poor Science and No Nutritional Education

 Poor sanitation and hygiene were viewed as the root of all disease, and the solution was sterilizing food to get rid of bacteria, mold, and toxins.
 Rice was polished, and other grains were milled to eliminate husks.
-One bad side effect of milk manufacturers trying to sterilize milk with heat which destroyed vitamin C, and rates of scurvy increased significantly.
+One bad side effect of milk manufacturers trying to sterilize milk with heat which destroyed vitamin C, so the rates of scurvy increased significantly.

 Poor Farming Practices

 To compound the issue, even when people were eating what appeared to be a good diet, the soil in which the food was grown continued to have a lower nutritional effect on crops grown.
 The photo to the right depicts an area of the Antelope Valley in California.
-This was lush green alfalfa fields until the soil was stripped of its nutrients from not rotating the crops.
+This was filled with lush green alfalfa fields until the soil was stripped of its nutrients from not rotating the crops.
 This is now just desert wasteland.

 So, vegetables in 1900 were less nutritional than say 1800.

 The lack of sound growing practices, like crop rotation, basically killed much of our farmlands.
 That trend is changing but the damage is already done in many areas.
-Lush green farmland has sadly turned into unusable and basically unrecoverable vast desert land where few if any nutritious foods can be grown.
+Healthy farmland has sadly turned into unusable and basically unrecoverable vast desert land where few if any nutritious foods can be grown.